zapier/tfbuddy/docs/usage.md

   TFBUDDY_PROJECT_ALLOW_LIST: tfc-project/
   TFBUDDY_WORKSPACE_ALLOW_LIST: tfc-workspace
   TFBUDDY_DEFAULT_TFC_ORGANIZATION: companyX
+  # Optional setting to disable auto merging MRs after a successful apply.
+This is enabled by default.
+  TFBUDDY_ENABLE_AUTO_MERGE: "false"
 ```

 For sensitive environment variables use `secrets.envs` which can contain a list of key/value pairs